LD4P/sinopia_editor/README.md

 ### Pushing Docker Image to DockerHub

-Run `docker login` and enter the correct credentials to your docker account.
+Run `docker login` and enter the correct credentials to your docker account (hub.docker.com).
-Once successfully authenticated, run `docker push ld4p/sinopia_editor:latest`.
+Once successfully authenticated, run

+`docker push ld4p/sinopia_editor:latest`

 Ask a member on the DevOps team to go into the AWS console to update https://sinopia.io

 ### Updating Docker Image in AWS Dev Environment